netvl/picopickle/README.md

 on the other hand, serializers are the key entities in picopickle and you can't do away with them.)

 Despite that `Writer` takes a partial function, it still should be able to serialize any values of its corresponding type. `Reader`, however, can fail to match the backend representation.
-Currently it will usually lead to a `MatchError` thrown by the `read()` call; this is going to improve in future.
+See below for more information on error handling in picopickle.

 `TypesComponent` also defines a combined serializer called `ReadWriter`: